mit-kavli-institute/lightcurve-hypothesis/docs/source/auto_examples/plot_transformations.rst

  .. code-block:: none

-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_transformations.py:147: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_transformations.py:205: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
 We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_points=200, max_points=200, min_period=2.0, max_period=2.0))
-      ).example()),
+      ).example(),
-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_transformations.py:151: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_transformations.py:211: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
 We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_points=200, max_points=200, min_period=2.0, max_period=2.0))
-      ).example()),
+      ).example(),
-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_transformations.py:154: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_transformations.py:213: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
 We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: transient_lightcurves(min_points=200, max_points=200))
-      ).example())
+      ("Transient", transient_lightcurves(min_points=200, max_points=200).example()),

 ..
-GENERATED FROM PYTHON SOURCE LINES 185-188
+GENERATED FROM PYTHON SOURCE LINES 261-264

 Combined transformations
 -------------------------
 Apply multiple transformations to show cumulative effects.

 ..
-GENERATED FROM PYTHON SOURCE LINES 188-236
+GENERATED FROM PYTHON SOURCE LINES 264-344

 .. code-block:: Python